VibeHarboe/Introduction-to-Shell/scripts/02_manipulating-data.md

   * Alternatives are separated by ```|```

 * **Troubleshooting:**
-If you don’t know the exact command, try searching Stack Overflow.
+If you don’t know the exact command, try searching Stack Overflow or check the “SEE ALSO” section for related commands.

 ---